animate-css/animate.css/README.md

 *Note: be sure to replace "vendor" in the CSS with the applicable vendor prefixes (webkit, moz, ms, o).*

-*Note: Safari in Mountion Lion (OS 10.8) has a display glitch with the Flippers.
+*Note: Safari in Mountain Lion (OS X 10.8) has a display glitch with the Flippers.
 They may not appear at all until the animation is completed, or the page may have other artifacting.
 One fix is to add overflow: hidden to the parent div.*

 ##License
 Animate.css is licensed under the &#9786; license. (http://licence.visualidiot.com/)